It seems everyone is talking about "detox" or considering a "cleanse."

 - Maintain bowel regularity.

-If you are in good health and are interested in a detoxification program, check in with a registered dietitian nutritionist or physician who understands the body's detox capabilities, can help evaluate different products and programs and recommend a plan that works for you.
-Practitioners trained in integrative and functional nutrition and medicine are well-trained in safe detoxification protocols and can be a wealth of information.
+If you are in good health and are interested in detoxification, check in with a registered dietitian nutritionist trained in integrative and functional nutrition who understands the body's detox capabilities.
+They can help evaluate different products and programs and recommend a plan that works for you.